bwalshe/java_packaging_examples/README.md

 The functionality implemented in the `RationalNumber` class is tricky, so the project also includes a set of tests in class `RationalNumberTests` to verify that everything is behaving as it should.
 We want to run these tests when we package `RationalNumber` to ensure we don't release something that doesn't work, but the consumers of the package are never going to run those tests themselves, so we probably don't want to include them in the released package.

-# The `progress` project
+## The `progress` project
 The second project is a simple command line tool that tells the user how far they are through the year.
 It uses the `RationalNumber` number class form the first project to render the amount in a neat way - for example, the 5th of January is 1/73 of the way through an non-leap year.

 The key difference between the `progress` and `rationals` projects are that while `rationals` is intended to be used as a library by other projects, `progress` is intended to be distributed to end-users so that they can run it themselves on demand.
 With `rationals` we want the package to be available in a central location where it can be picked up and combined with other libraries.
 With `progress` we need to make sure that the package contains everything needed for the user to run it.

-# Managing the projects with bash scripts
+# Managing the projects in bash
-Both of these projects are fairly simple, with only one class each so it's feasible to manage them using some simple bash scripts.
+Let's take a look at how we could potentially manage these projects using some bash scripts.

-## Rational Number Project
+## Managing `rationals` with bash
 The bash version of the Rational Number project is located in [./bash_build/rationals/](./bash_build/rationals/).
 In this version of the project, both `RationalNumber` and `RationalNumber` are located in the same directory so that it is easy to compile and run them together.
 Let's do that now from the command line.

 ```